SAP-samples/abap-platform-rap630/exercises/ex2/README.md

    > The entity "SHOP" does not have a determination "ZZ_SETOVERALLSTATUS".
    > This might be, because you have not activated yor BDEF yet.

+4. Create a new entity and select an item or change the item an existing entity,
+   **but don't save your changes** so that only the draft is affected.

+   > You will notice that the draft data for the item name is updated, but the price is NOT updated in the draft.
+   > The data will only be updated in the UI once you save your data.
+   > This we will change in the following step of our excerise by using side effects.

 </details>

-> You will notice that the data is updated, but the changes in the data (the price) are not automatically reflected there.
-> This we will change in the following step of our excerise.

 ### Exercise 2.1.3 Extend the behavior definition with side effects